Arthi9688/Geisinger-Surveillance-Report/README.md

 # Geisinger-Surveillance-Report

-This Power BI report was developed to support **Medical Surveillance for Hazardous Drug Handling** at Geisinger, as part of a strategic initiative to monitor employee health and exposure risk.
+This Power BI report was developed to support **Medical Surveillance for Hazardous Drug Handling** at Geisinger(sample), as part of a strategic initiative to monitor employee health and exposure risk.

 ## 📊 Project Overview